openalea/StructureAnalysis/sequence_analysis/doc/user/wrapping.rst

 ===================

-* Remains to be done or check carefully: Estimation, Simulate and Extract*
+* Functions that remain to be done or check carefully: Estimation, Simulate and Extract*, Display, Save, Plot
 * Fully done : Compare and all other "simple" functions.

 * time_events: estimation ?